Given (manga): Anime

 Given : Existence on the Other Hand (ギヴン うらがわの存在, Given: Uragawa no Sonzai), an original animation DVD (OAD), was released on December 1, 2021, bundled with the manga's seventh volume.

-List of episodes
+Episodes

-The majority of the episode titles in Given are references to British alternative rock songs, Ritsuka's favorite genre of music; episode nine is titled after the original song performed in the episode.
+The majority of the episode titles in Given are references to British alternative rock songs, Ritsuka's favorite genre of music;episode nine is titled after the original song performed in the episode.

 Media release

 Aniplex released Given across four volumes, in DVD and Blu-ray media formats.

 Film

 A film sequel to the Given anime series was announced on September 19, 2019.
 The film is a direct continuation of the anime series and adapts the second arc of the manga, which focuses on the relationship between Haruki and Akihiko.
 Development of the film was transferred from Noitamina to Blue Lynx, Fuji TV's yaoi anime label launched in 2019.
 The production staff and voice cast of the anime adaptation returned for the film, including Hikaru Yamaguchi as director and Yuniko Ayana as screenwriter.
-The film was originally scheduled for release on May 16, 2020, but was delayed to August 22, 2020 due to the COVID-19 pandemic.
-Select screenings of the film from August 22 to 28 included an interview with the film's main cast, and footage of Mafuyu voice actor Shōgo Yano performing "Marutsuke".
-Streaming service Crunchyroll announced in October 2020 that it had acquired international distribution rights outside of Asia to the film, which it released on February 2, 2021.
+The film was originally scheduled for release on May 16, 2020, but was delayed to August 22, 2020, due to the COVID-19 pandemic.
+Select screenings of the film from August 22 to 28 included an interview with the film's main cast and footage of Mafuyu voice actor Shōgo Yano performing "Marutsuke".
+Streaming service Crunchyroll announced in October 2020 that it had acquired international distribution rights outside of Asia for the film, which it released on February 2, 2021.
 In Southeast Asia, WeTV released the film on May 25, 2021.

+A sequel anime film was announced in March 2023, and later revealed as a two-part film project in August of that year. with the first part, Hiiragi Mix (映画 ギヴン 柊mix, Eiga Givun: Hiiragi mix) was released in Japan on January 27, 2024, and the second part, To the Sea (映画 ギヴン 海へ, Eiga Given: Umi e) on September 20, 2024.